-There is no cash payment to be a tester — all of the testers are volunteers.
-Companies cannot expect your feedback to be honest and reliable if you’re being paid to give it, especially since the point of the beta test is to get unbiased and honest feedback.
+There is no cash payment to be a tester — all testers are volunteers.
+Companies cannot expect your feedback to be honest and reliable if you’re being paid to give it, especially since the beta test is to get unbiased and honest feedback.

-If you like testing new beta products and not mind the fact you may not be rewarded for your efforts then you can try BETABOUND, but if you are thinking of an opportunity that will allow you to make a substantial living then you may be better off trying something else.
+If you like testing new beta products and do not mind that you may not be rewarded for your efforts then you can try BETABOUND.
+Still, if you are thinking of an opportunity that will allow you to make a substantial living, then you may be better off trying something else.

-If you are really serious about making a meaningful income online I suggest affiliate marketing,
+If you are serious about making a meaningful income online, I suggest affiliate marketing,

 Affiliate is one of the best ways to make a living online, it’s not quick, and it does take time, effort and patience.

-The good thing about affiliate marketing is to start you do not need to have previous experience.
+The good thing about affiliate marketing is to start, and you do not need to have previous experience.

-There are websites that will train you to be a successful affiliate marketer, I am a member of in my opinion the best affiliate marketing training platform, it is free to join, and upon becoming a member you will get the first 10 lessons FREE Click here for for more info
+Some websites will train you to be a successful affiliate marketer; I am a member of, in my opinion, the best affiliate marketing training platform, it is free to join, and upon becoming a member, you will get the first 10 lessons FREE Click here for more info.

 Thank you for your time, comments, and questions.
 It is greatly appreciated.
 Please remember to share this post.